skiadas/WebAppsCourse/finalStudyGuide.md

 # Final Study Guide

 Here is a representative list of questions for the final.
-You should be able to answer these questions or questions very similar to them.
+You should be able to answer these questions or questions similar to them.

-1. Explain how the special variable `this` differs from other variables (e.g. local or global variables).
+1. Explain the differences between local variables, parameters, the special variable `this`,  and global variables.
-2. Javascript, HTML and CSS are all responsible for different parts of a webpage.
-Describe the role of each.
-3. Which of the following are valid ways of accessing the element at the entry with index 1 in an array `a`?
+2. Which of the following are valid ways of accessing the element at the entry with index 1 in an array `a`?

     i. `a.1`
     ii. `a."1"`